 When oil and gas fields end production, their facilities need to be removed and disposed of (or recycled), a process known as “decommissioning”.
 Decommissioning of offshore structures is a highly complex and technical exercise that poses significant health and safety challenges.
 The process encompasses the planning, approval, implementation, removal and disposal (or re-use) of an offshore structure.

 In the North Sea alone, around 470 installations will require decommissioning over the next 30 to 40 years.
 Royal Dutch Shell is leading the way; in February 2015 the company set out plans to decommission the iconic Brent platforms in the oilfield north-east of Shetland – using Allseas’ heavy-lift vessel Pioneering Spirit.
 Removals began with the 24,000-t Brent Delta topside in 2017.
 The Brent Bravo topsides followed in 2019 and the Brent Alpha topsides will follow in 2019/2020.

 Pioneering Spirit set a new world lifting record with the safe and successful removal of Brent Delta on 28 April 2017.
-The lift operation, comprising move in around the platform, yoke connection, de-ballasting and “fast lift”, took just 12 hours.
+The entire lift operation, comprising move in around the platform, yoke connection, de-ballasting and “fast lift”, took just 12 hours.
 Brent Delta was Allseas' second decommissioning job, following the removal of the Repsol Norge-operated 13,500 t Yme mobile offshore production unit (MOPU) from the Norwegian sector of North Sea in August 2016.

 Pioneering Spirit is able to remove entire topsides, up to 48,000 t, in a single lift.
 Platform removal is executed by lifting the topsides facilities at their natural strong points and bringing them to shore in one piece.
 Topsides removal in a single lift will significantly reduce the man-hours spent on offshore cleaning, partitioning, installing lifting points and rigging platform modules.
 This will considerably reduce health and safety risks.
 Avoiding offshore cleaning and purging of process facilities will also reduce risk to the environment.